carloacu/sequential-goals-planner/README.md

  * [Domain](include/contextualplanner/types/domain.hpp): Set of all the actions that the bot can do.
  * [Expression](include/contextualplanner/types/expression.hpp): Expression for making arithmetic comparisons between facts.
  * [Fact](include/contextualplanner/types/fact.hpp): Axiomatic knowledge that can be contained in the world.
- * [Goal](include/contextualplanner/types/goal.hpp): A characteritic that the world should have.
+ * [Goal](include/contextualplanner/types/goal.hpp): A characteristic that the world should have.
 It is the motivation of the bot for doing actions to respect this characteristic of the world.
  * [Historical](include/contextualplanner/types/historical.hpp): Container of the actions already done.
  * [Problem](include/contextualplanner/types/historical.hpp): Current world, goal for the world and historical of actions done.
  * [SetOfFacts](include/contextualplanner/types/setoffacts.hpp): Container of a set of fact modifications to apply in the world.